rmolinari/thesis_1999/1999_thesis.typ

 // Standard pairing function
 #let pair(a, b) = $angletup(#a, #b)$

-//  Inline 1/2.
-Typst does a bad job with fractions inline, insisting on using a vertical layout.
-It is surprising.
-#let half = $1\/2$

 // Restriction of a to b
 #let restr(a, b) = $#a harpoon.tr #b$
 // Concatenation of sequences a and b